Updated: June 18, 2025

 Think you require a £500k mortgage but don’t know whether that’s obtainable?
 The guide below answers all your questions.

-This guide will help you answer any questions on £500,000 mortgages including what you’d need to be earning to qualify, where to seek advice and what kinds of rates and terms you could expect.
+This guide will help you answer any questions on £500,000 mortgages, including what you’d need to earn to qualify, where to seek advice, and what kinds of rates and terms you could expect.

 How much do you need to earn to get a £500,000 mortgage?

-It’s the norm for lenders to offer a loan of 4.5 times annual salary.
-That means the salary needed for a £500,000 mortgage would sit around £110,000.
-This is a considerable sum but if you’re planning to purchase the property with someone, that figure would factor in both incomes.
+Lenders typically offer loans of 4.5 times annual salary.
+That means the salary needed for a £500,000 mortgage would be around £110,000.
+This is a considerable sum, but if you’re planning to purchase the property with someone, that figure would factor in both incomes.

-It is, however, important to note that lenders assess more than just your earnings when it comes to judging whether or not you can afford a £500,000 mortgage.
-A low deposit and bad credit history might mean they’d want you to earn more while a large deposit, good credit score and profession in perhaps medicine, dentistry or law could mean a lender is willing to offer 5 or even 6 times a salary.
+It is, however, important to note that lenders assess more than just your earnings when judging whether you can afford a £500,000 mortgage.
+A low deposit and bad credit history might mean they’d want you to earn more.
+In contrast, a large deposit, a good credit score and a profession in medicine, dentistry or law could mean a lender is willing to offer 5 times your annual salary or even 6 times.

 Get Started with a Broker